Psychological therapies and interventions - national implementation guide 1: digital evidence based psychological treatments

 Step 4 - The waiting time clock is stopped and the person is supported by the PT clinical digital team.

-For Digital PT as initial treatment
+For Digital PT as only treatment

 Step 1 - Person seeks help for poor psychological health, for example anxiety, depression, from a registered health and social care professional.